tweag/python-monorepo-example/2017-08-10-linear-types-packed-data.md

 to a more unusual example from our [paper][paper]: optimized data type representation.

-Consider a simple tree type:
+For the sake of concreteness, let's focus our attention on a simple tree type:

 ```haskell
 data Tree = Branch Tree Tree | Leaf Int
 ```

+# Network communication and serialization

+# Compact normal forms

+# Programming with serialized representations

 We are used to seeing this represented as a pointer structure in the heap.
 But what if, instead, we actually represent it as an array, in